...

 Non-material damages relate to the psychological trauma you may have experienced from your personal data being breached.
 Psychological injuries you may be able to claim for include anxiety, depression, distress and post-traumatic stress disorder.

 Below is a list of compensation brackets from the Judicial College Guidelines based on past cases.
-These figures are taken from the latest guidelines, published in April 2024.
+These figures are taken from the latest guidelines, except for the top figure.

 It’s important to remember that these figures are guidelines only.
 Every claim is unique, so you are likely to receive a different amount from the ones listed below.